Jbleezy/BO2-Reimagined/README.md

 * Projectiles no longer seek toward zombies
 * Added projectile indicator
 * Removed projectile upward speed
+* Centered view kick yaw
 * Deadshot Daiquiri improves accuracy
 * Stuck zombie counts as a kill
-* Unupgraded: decreased stock ammo from 30 bursts to 15 bursts
+* Unupgraded: decreased stock ammo from 30 to 15
 * Unupgraded: changed weapon name from "Acid Gat" to "Acidgat"
-* Upgraded: increased clip ammo from 1 burst to 2 bursts
+* Upgraded: increased clip ammo from 1 to 2
-* Upgraded: decreased stock ammo from 50 bursts to 30 bursts
+* Upgraded: decreased stock ammo from 50 to 30
 * Upgraded: increased max splash damage from 1000 to 2000
 * Upgraded: increased min splash damage from 500 to 1000
 * Upgraded: added camo